godotengine/godot-docs/classes/class_skeleton3d.rst

 - :ref:`int<class_int>` **get_bone_count** **(** **)** |const|

-Returns the amount of bones in the skeleton.
+Returns the number of bones in the skeleton.

 ----